SeTriones/limitreader/README.md

 func main() {
 	// the first paramter is max buf size, the second is time interval (in milliseocnds.)
-	// reader will transfer its input items to output either on buff is full or time passes interval milliseocnds since last transfer. r := NewReader(200, 50)
+	// reader will transfer its input items to output either on:
+	// a) buff is full;
+	// b) time passes interval milliseocnds since last transfer;
+	r := NewReader(200, 50)

 	// output is a readonly channel for consumers to read